Skip to main content

 Why use it:

-You want to subtract the fixed fee once, not per row.
-Sum gives you a more accurate total when the formula logic shouldn’t be applied repeatedly per row.
+You want to subtract the fixed fee per row.
+Sum gives you a more accurate total when the formula logic should be applied repeatedly per row.

 📌 Note: If your formula doesn’t include constants or references to other formulas, Default and Sum will usually return the same result.
 For example, @Revenue - @Cost totals cleanly in both cases because there’s no extra logic being applied per row.